solana-foundation/developer-content/content/guides/dapps/journal.md

 ### Define your program state

 The state is the data structure used to define the information you want to save to the account.
-Since Solana on-chain programs do not have storage, the data is stored in accounts that live on the blockchain.
+Since Solana onchain programs do not have storage, the data is stored in accounts that live on the blockchain.

 When using Anchor, the `#[account]` attribute macro is used to define your